peak8/conan-cross-compile/README.md

 A project to build packages for 3rd party libraries and upload to personal Artifactory repo.
 This is mostly exploratory to learn Github actions and how to run actions in a smart way that doesn't burn Action minutes unnecessarily.

-I make use of the Conan Search JSON output feature which is still experimental as of v1.58.
-However, this appears to have been introduced in v1.19 so may be stable enough.
+I make use of the Conan Search JSON output feature which is still experimental as of v1.58 so I pin Conan to that version.
+Updating Conan will require inspection of the JSON search results to ensure the format has changed in a way that breacks searches.

 I will also use the built packages for personal side projects on the Verdin iMX8M+ board and Raspberry Pi boards.

 ## Target Platforms

-- Linux x86 64-bit systems
+- Linux x86_64, ARMv8, and Android
-- ARMv8 64-bit systems
-- Mac Intel-based 64-bit systems
-- Mac ARMv8 64-bit systems
+- Mac x86_64 and ARMv8
+- Windows x86_64

 ## Secrets